-Upon arrival in Reykjavik, there will be a group transfer to your post-expedition hotel, which is included in the Charter Flight & Hotel Package.
+Upon arrival in Reykjavik, there will be a group transfer to your included postexpedition hotel.
 After breakfast the following morning, you may make your way to the airport to connect with your onward flight, or stay longer if you have booked additional accommodation.